Sinking of the FV Antares: Inquiries and recommendations

-An investigation into the sinking of the Antares was undertaken by the Marine Accident Investigation Branch to establish the circumstances of the incident.
-The investigation found that when Trenchant changed course to avoid the Heroine it snagged Antares' trawl line causing the trawler to capsize and rapidly fill with water as it turned upside down.
-The boat was dragged below the surface until the trawl lines snapped and it sank to the bottom.
+An investigation into the sinking of Antares was undertaken by the Marine Accident Investigation Branch to establish the circumstances of the incident.
+The investigation found that when Trenchant changed course to avoid Heroine she snagged Antares' trawl line, causing the trawler to capsize and rapidly fill with water as she turned upside down.
+The boat was dragged below the surface until the trawl lines snapped and she sank to the bottom.
 The investigation reported that "the sole cause of the collision was a partial breakdown in the watchkeeping structure and standards on board Trenchant".
 Among the investigation's findings were that the submarine's command team were unaware that there were two vessels within the sonar contact, that no proper surface assessment of the incident was carried out by the command team following the collision, that attempts to contact the fishing vessels in the area were inadequate, and that initial incorrect reports from Trenchant to Faslane resulted in an eight hour delay in mounting a search and rescue operation, which may have contributed to loss of life.
-No blame for the collision was attached to the Antares, which was going about its legal business of commercial fishing in the area.
-The investigation reported that the Antares was very well maintained, however its liferaft had been stowed incorrectly and as a result it did not float free and inflate when the vessel sank and that this could have contributed to the loss of life.
+No blame for the collision was attached to Antares, which was going about her legal business of commercial fishing in the area.
+The investigation reported that Antares was very well maintained, however her liferaft had been stowed incorrectly and as a result it did not float free and inflate when the vessel sank and that this could have contributed to the loss of life.

-The report also recorded 15 previous incidents involving submarines and trawlers in the 10 year period since 1980, including one in 1982 that caused the foundering of the Irish trawler Sheralga in the Irish Sea, after it was dragged for two miles before sinking.
+The report also recorded 15 previous incidents involving submarines and trawlers in the 10 year period since 1980, including one in 1982 that caused the foundering of the Irish trawler Sheralga in the Irish Sea, after she was dragged for two miles before sinking.

 A fatal accident inquiry was also undertaken by the Sheriff Principal of North Strathclyde, Robert Hay, in September 1991.
 The fatal accident inquiry and the Marine Accident Investigation both made a series of recommendations chief of which were that immediate action should be taken to establish a mandatory separation zone of at least 3,000 yards between dived submarines and vessels engaged in fishing, and that submarine warfare exercises should be moved to more remote areas of the Firth of Clyde and segregated completely from fishing interests.
-The Royal Navy accepted the recommendations and the separation distance between dived submarines and vessels engaged in fishing was increased from 2,000 yds to 3,000 yards.
+The Royal Navy accepted the recommendations and the separation distance between dived submarines and vessels engaged in fishing was increased from 2,000 yards to 3,000 yards.